dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 1『在 lisp 里，变量名都会自动转为大写的。（2020-10-28）』

 To ensure that the same textual name is always read as the same symbol, the reader interns symbols -- after it has read the name and converted it to all uppercase, the reader looks in a table called a package for an existing symbol with the same name.
 If it can't find one, it creates a new symbol and adds it to the table.
 Otherwise, it returns the symbol already in the table.
-Thus, anywhere the same name appears in any s-expression, the same object will be used to represent it.8
+Thus, anywhere the same name appears in any s-expression, the same object will be used to represent it.
+8

 Because names can contain many more characters in Lisp than they can in Algol-derived languages, certain naming conventions are distinct to Lisp, such as the use of hyphenated names like hello-world.
 Another important convention is that global variables are given names that start and end with `*`.
 Similarly, constants are given names starting and ending in +.
 And some programmers will name particularly low-level functions with names that start with `%` or even `%%`.
 The names defined in the language standard use only the alphabetic characters (A-Z) plus `*, +, -, /, 1, 2, <, =, >,` and &.